deliteser112/eclipse-platform-releng-buildtools/docs/developing.md

 6. Delete the old fields, their indexes, and the `@OnSave` method.
 7. Deploy the new version of the app.
 The schema migration is now complete.

-The migration away from using a wrapper class around Keys on `DomainBase` objects is instructive as an example:
+The migration away from using a wrapper class around Keys on `Domain` objects is instructive as an example:

 *   [Step